imswer/task1/README.md

 - Create a task ✅
 - Update a task 🔄
 - Execute a task ⚡
-- MongoDB as the database 🗄️
+- Delete a task ❌

 ---